-In summary, risk factors, while we walk through a bunch of them, age groups obviously.
+In summary, risk factors, well, walk through a bunch of them.

-We have trauma, post-neurosurgery or maybe CSF shunts.
+Age groups, obviously, we have trauma, post-neurosurgery or maybe CSF shunts,

-Diagnostic workup, head CT, blood cultures, and of course lumbar puncture.
+Diagnostic workup, head CT, and blood cultures and of course lumbar puncture.

-We spend extensive time on the table with lumbar puncture.
+We spent extensive time on the table with lumbar puncture.